SN0W3/Project-Eneninda/README.md

 This game is currently under development

 Every update (alpha or not) will be released here however for a stable experience wait until the full game is released, for a complete experience wait until the beta!

+# Overview

+Project-Eneninda is a project to create an rpg using older game development standards.
+The